2023 Solar Incentives Guide for Eden Prairie, MN - Tax Credits & Rebates

 Can I receive incentives both towards the up-front cost of solar panels, and later as reimbursement?

-The order that incentives will be applied in might vary depending on which incentives you are eligible for but in most cases yes, you can claim multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to confirm you are claiming all possible incentives and applying them in the correct order.
+The order your incentives will be applied in might vary depending on which incentives you receive but in most cases yes, you can claim multiple types of incentives for your solar project.
+Get in touch with your solar installer or a local tax professional to be sure you are claiming all the incentives you qualify for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.